zakariabelassri/zakariabelassri/README.md

 #

-## 📚 Learning Journey
+### Learning Journey

-I'm constantly learning and improving my skills.
+Constantly learning and improving my skills.
 Here are some of the key areas I'm focusing on:

 - **Vue.js**: Building interactive user interfaces and single-page applications (SPAs).
 - **TailwindCSS**: Creating responsive and modern UI components.

-- #
+#

-## 🚀 Future Goals
+### Future Goals

-- Deepen my understanding of **JavaScript** frameworks by building more complex applications.
+- Deepen my understanding of **JavaScript** frameworks by building more applications.
 - Contribute to open-source projects and collaborate with other developers.
 - Explore backend technologies to become a full-stack developer.

-#

-Feel free to check out my repositories and leave any feedback or suggestions.
-I'm always open to new opportunities and collaborations!